Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Introduction

 The deep learning revolution has introduced a powerful way to encode complex image priors in neural networks, which may be used to solve complex high-dimensional inverse problems.
-This data-driven or learned paradigm has gained a lot of traction across imaging landscape problems, including RI imaging \citep{allam2016,terris2022,aghabiglou2023,mars2023}.
-Learned methods can improve the reconstruction quality with respect to handcrafted priors, such as sparsity-based wavelet priors, as well as provide acceleration \citep{terris2022,mars2023,mars2023_b} to convex optimisation-based methods.
+This data-driven or learned paradigm has gained much traction across imaging landscape problems, including RI imaging \citep{allam2016,terris2022,aghabiglou2023,mars2023}.
+Learned methods can improve the reconstruction quality with respect to handcrafted priors, such as sparsity-based wavelet priors, as well as provide acceleration \citep{terris2022,mars2023,mars2024,aghabiglou2024} to convex optimisation-based methods.

-Unfortunately, none of the RI imaging methods mentioned, learned, sparsity-based or CLEAN-based, provide UQ tools. \citet{cai2018, cai2018_2} proposed methods for UQ on RI imaging problems. \citet{cai2018} leverages proximal MCMC methods \citep{pereyra2016} to provide support for sparsity-promoting priors.
+Unfortunately, none of the RI imaging methods mentioned above, learned, sparsity-based or CLEAN-based, provide UQ tools for a given model. \citet{cai2018, cai2018_2} proposed methods for Bayesian UQ on RI imaging problems. \citet{cai2018} leverages proximal MCMC methods \citep{pereyra2016} to provide support for sparsity-promoting priors.
 The proposed method allows them to reconstruct the image and provide UQ by sampling the posterior probability distribution.
 The drawback of the method is the high computational cost suffered by all MCMC sampling techniques.
 The companion paper, \citet{cai2018_2}, overcomes the need for posterior sampling with maximum-a-posteriori (MAP) based UQ \citep{pereyra2017} relying on convex optimisation techniques.
-The new method \citep{cai2018_2} provides a significant speed-up with respect to the sampling-based method \citep{cai2018}, but its reconstruction quality is limited to sparsity-promoting priors.
+The second method \citep{cai2018_2} provides a significant speed-up with respect to the sampling-based method \citep{cai2018}, but its reconstruction quality is limited to sparsity-promoting priors.

+Other RI imaging methods have addressed UQ for their reconstructions. \citet{dia2023} proposed to use score-based generative models as priors \citep{song2020,ho2020}, which by employing the convolved likelihood approximation \citep{remy2023,adam2022} are able to sample from the posterior.
+However, the method is computationally costly, and the sampling relies on MCMC methods.
+The Bayesian RI imaging method \texttt{comrade} \citep{tiede2022} was developed for very-long-baseline interferometry (VLBI) aiming to image black holes and active galactic nuclei.
+The \texttt{comrade} method relies on MCMC sampling methods like nested sampling \citep{ashton2022} and Hamiltonian Monte Carlo \citep{xu2020} to sample from the posterior.
+Posterior sampling based on MCMC methods can be enough for VLBI but cannot yet cope with the dimensions of SKA-like images.